- Developing and submitting patches

 Updating stale patches

 A stale patch means one that used to apply cleanly to the latest Clojure master version, but due to commits made since the patch was created, it no longer does.
-In particular, the command:
+In particular, the output of this command:

 To apply such a patch, the 'patch' program by Larry Wall is extremely useful.
 It comes preinstalled with Mac OS X and most Linux distributions.
 You can easily install it with Cygwin for Windows.